-Did you know that babies can be born with a portion of the heart not properly formed, incomplete or missing?
-Sometimes these abnormalities are minor and, at times, these abnormalities can be very significant.
-Babies with major heart defects often have surgery throughout their childhood or sometimes soon after birth.
-Because of the amazing advances in heart surgery, these children are now living well into adulthood.
-There are currently more adults with congenital heart disease than children.
-It is important for these adults to continue care with a cardiologist specialized in ACHD to make sure they are doing well.
+Did you know that babies can be born with a portion of the heart not correctly formed, incomplete or missing?

+Congenital heart disease develops while the heart is forming in the fetus.
+Many defects are minor and may even go away during childhood.
+Other more serious defects may require open-heart surgery in infancy or later in life.
+Because of the fantastic advances in heart surgery, the vast majority of children born with congenital heart disease are surviving into adulthood.
+Today, there are more adults with congenital heart disease than children.
+These adults need to continue care with a cardiologist specialized in ACHD to ensure they are doing well.

 I am an adult that had a heart defect at birth.
-I haven't had any problems with my heart in a long time.
-I am seeing an adult cardiologist.
-Is there a doctor who specializes in my condition who I should be following up with?
+I haven't had any problems with my heart in a long time, and I am seeing an adult cardiologist.
+Is there another type of doctor who specializes in my condition that I should see?

-I was born with a congenital heart defect and I am now 18 years old.
-Will my Pediatric Cardiologist continue to see me or should I move on to an adult doctor?
+My child was born with a congenital heart defect and is now 18 years old.
+Will our pediatric cardiologist continue to treat them, or should I find a doctor specializing in adults?

 My child was born with a congenital heart defect.
-He has had the surgeries to correct it and has been fine with no problems.
-Should I continue to follow up with a cardiologist even though everything is fine?
+They had the surgeries to correct it and have been OK with no problems.
+Should I continue to follow up with a cardiologist?

-Absolutely, you should follow up with a cardiologist!
-Patients with ACHD don’t want to wait until they have symptoms to receive heart care.
-You want to prevent the development of symptoms by having scheduled follow-ups.
-Patients with congenital heart defects often need ‘tune-ups’ to help prevent symptoms and improve their quality of life.
+Absolutely, you should continue to follow up with a cardiologist!
+Patients with adult congenital heart defects shouldn't wait until they experience symptoms before seeing a doctor.
+You want to prevent the development of these symptoms by having scheduled follow-ups.
+There is excellent data proving that adults with congenital heart disease who do not follow up regularly are more likely to develop problems related to their heart disease.